 By Giorgio Pintzas Monzani

 This is the sixth in a series of stories on the history of Greek foods.
 In this second article in a series of three, we continue to retrace the journey that built the foundations of the cultural identity of the Greek people.

-As an ancient preparation, this historical analysis should be divided in two parts, not periodical but etymological: I will describe both the origin of the myth of the orchid and the birth of the drink Salepi, which is strongly connected to mythological and ancient beliefs.
+As an ancient preparation, this historical analysis should be divided into two parts, not periodical but etymological.
+I will describe both the origin of the myth of the orchid and the birth of the drink Salepi, which is strongly connected to mythological and ancient beliefs.

 The Orchid and the figure of the Satyr